 1. Find the right cleanser

-It’s essential to avoid stripping cleansers like foaming formulas that contain surfactants, that leave your skin tight, sensitised and robbed of valuable lipids.
-These formulas make sebaceous glands go into overdrive and create more oil; so look for a gentle, natural formula that won’t upset the delicate pH.
+It’s essential to avoid stripping cleansers like foaming formulas that contain surfactants, which can leave your skin tight, sensitised, and robbed of valuable lipids.
+These formulas make sebaceous glands go into overdrive and create more oil, so look for a gentle, natural formula that won’t upset your skin’s delicate pH.

 Whilst it may sound counter-intuitive, oil cleansers are a great choice for oily skin types; the oil in the cleanser attracts your skin’s sebum, so you can rinse both away without stripping your face.
 Your skin will feel soft and replenished after washing – Miracle cleanse is a great example that protects your skin as it cleanses.

 2. Toning should not be overlooked

-Most people see toning as the boring precursor to cleansing, but the real role of a toner is to balance the skin’s pH, really important if you are trying to ward off that daily shine and prevent bothersome breakouts.
+Most people see toning as the boring precursor to cleansing, but the real role of a toner is to balance your skin’s pH; really important if you are trying to ward off that daily shine and prevent bothersome breakouts.
 This article on what toners are and their role on the skin is a good read.

 3. Hydrate your skin to prevent oily secretions

-One of the biggest problems I see with oily skin is dehydration; many of my oily skin clients don’t realise that their skin requires water.
-When your skin lacks the water, it needs to function healthily; it attempts to balance itself by stimulating the nerve endings at the pore’s base, which instead creates more oil.
-So remember that your cells are like fish they require water to live, and without it, your skin will appear oily with an increased chance of breakouts.
+Did you know, one of the biggest causes of oily skin is dehydration?
+Many of our clients with oily skin don’t realise that their skin requires water.
+When your skin lacks the water it needs to function healthily, it attempts to balance itself by stimulating the nerve endings at the pore’s base, creating more oil.
+Remember that your cells are like fish; they require water to live, and without it, your skin will appear oily with an increased chance of breakouts.

-H20 Hyaluronic acid complex contains humectants that pull moisture into the skin and hold it there; making this the perfect formula to be layered under your moisturiser.
+H₂O Hydrating Complex contains humectants that will pull moisture to your skin and hold it there, making this the perfect formula to be layered under your moisturiser.